GaretJax/pop-analysis-suite/docs/advanced/ppd-reference.rst

 types, it does not suffice to provide a built-in set of known data types and the need to let the final ``pas`` user specify custom and complex types arises.

-For this purpose a special python-based syntax domain specific language as been defined.
+For this purpose a special python-based domain specific language as been defined.
 The DSL builds upon a few directives to be able to define primitive types (rarely needed), complex types and new classes and to register them to the registry in order to let the parser retrieve them when needed.